 March 22, 2019 Update

 I’m still vaping with max VG.
 I use it for chronic pain, anxiety, etc. Cannibidiol or CBD only vape juice could also be an option for some people if it doesn’t contain PG.
+These products are legal in Canada.

 I’m getting really mad experts and media requesting e-cig regulations never mention the toxic hearing and balance system risks.
 Completely preventable if PG -and other toxic carcinogens and the like-are banned from vape juice.